BojarLab/glycowork/README.md

 - **`LectinOracle`**
-  - can be used to predict glycan-binding specificity of a protein, given its ESM-1b representation; from [Lundstrom et al., 2021](https://onlinelibrary.wiley.com/doi/10.1002/advs.202103807)
+  - can be used to predict glycan-binding specificity of a protein, given its ESMC representation; from [Lundstrom et al., 2021](https://onlinelibrary.wiley.com/doi/10.1002/advs.202103807)
 - **`LectinOracle_flex`**
-  - operates the same as LectinOracle but can directly use the raw protein sequence as input (no ESM-1b representation required)
+  - operates the same as LectinOracle but can directly use the raw protein sequence as input (no ESMC representation required)
 - **`SweetNet`**
   - a graph convolutional neural network trained to predict species from glycan, can be used to generate learned glycan representations; from